Caleb Williams runs for TD, leads 2 scoring drives as Bears beat Bengals 27-3

 Tyson Bagent started the second half for Chicago and threw two touchdown passes to Dante Pettis.
 He was 7 of 8 for 87 yards with a 151.6 rating before Brett Rypien took over midway through the fourth.

 Simone Biles, fresh off winning three more Olympic gold medals in Paris and wearing a Green Bay Packers jacket, cheered on her husband, safety Jonathan Owens from the Chicago sideline.
-Owens signed with Chicago after spending last year with the rival Packers.
+The jacket had an image of Owens, who signed with Chicago after spending last year with the rival Packers.

+“She hasn’t been around much so she doesn’t have a lot of Bears gear and she was just supporting me,” he said.
+“That was all about her showing her support of her husband.
+We’re going to have to get her some more Bears gear.”

 Logan Woodside started at quarterback for Cincinnati with the Bengals holding out Joe Burrow and backup Jake Browning out with a rib injury.
 He was 17 of 25 for 132 yards and two interceptions before Rocky Lombardi took over late in the third.